Naturally gaited horses and dressage

 Gaited Dressage: Training Level

 In 2010, I entered my barefoot and naturally gaited Tennessee Walking Horse at our first dressage schooling show.
-We rode flat walk in place of trot.
-It was our time showing dressage.
+We replaced trot with flat walk.
+It was our first-time showing dressage.

 Schooling dressage shows provide a low-stress opportunity to introduce your horse to the show ring.
 You don’t have to wear the formal outfit and schooling shows are a lot more affordable.
 Many open dressage schooling shows accommodate gaited horse entries.